IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Speech-Services.md

 When thinking of text-to-speech I see an app reading a book.
 We could use this application during work, when we have divided attention, we can do our duties and listen to books - improve our vocabulary and not feel lonely.

 #### 3. How to
 The process is basically the same as above.
-The input ise text, the output is synthesized audio played using choosen voice.
+The input is text, the output is synthesized audio played using choosen voice.

 Pricing details here: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/.